-Organizations that are aligned by role or function are limited in their ability to align to the Buyer and ensure there is a perpetual dialogue that both educates and qualifies the Buyer through the stages of their buying process.
+Organizations that are aligned by role or function are limited in their ability to align to the buyer and ensure there is a perpetual dialogue that both educates and qualifies the buyer through the stages of their buying process.

 The Need for the New Marketing Organization

 The complexities of today’s B2B buying process necessitate the need for marketing and sales organizations to reorganize.
-Many organizations are stuck in a structure that was developed years ago when vendors were the gatekeepers of all product and company information and the Buyers were limited in the access they had to it.
+Many organizations are stuck in a structure that was developed years ago when vendors were the gatekeepers of all product and company information and the buyers were limited in the access they had to it.
 This has changed, however.
-With the proliferation of online and social access, Buyers are now able to become informed and educate themselves on the products and services they seek without guidance from the vendor.
+With the proliferation of online and social access, buyers are now able to become informed and educate themselves on the products and services they seek without guidance from the vendor.

-Most research states that approximately 50-60% of the purchase journey is now completed by the Buyers before they ever make contact with a vendor.
+Most research states that approximately 50-60% of the purchase journey is now completed by the buyers before they ever make contact with a vendor.
 In addition, the following also holds true in a B2B buying cycle, as highlighted in the DemandGen Report 2018 B2B Buyers Survey Report:

-- 61% of B2B Buyers spent more time researching purchases than last year.
+- 61% of B2B buyers spent more time researching purchases than last year.

-- 37% of B2B Buyers stated they researched for at least a month before initiating contact with a vendor, and 30% wait more than 3 months.
+- 37% of B2B buyers stated they researched for at least a month before initiating contact with a vendor, and 30% wait more than 3 months.

-- 79% of B2B Buyers indicated that 1-6 people were involved in decision-making, and 21% said committees had 7 or more people.
+- 79% of B2B buyers indicated that 1-6 people were involved in decision-making, and 21% said committees had 7 or more people.

-- 76% of B2B Buyers indicated that the winning vendor delivered a better mix of content relevant to their role or company.
+- 76% of B2B buyers indicated that the winning vendor delivered a better mix of content relevant to their role or company.

 These changes present a huge challenge and role change for marketing and sales.
-Marketing now needs a strategy to engage in a dialogue with their Buyer early on in the purchase process, while sales needs to adapt to no longer being the gatekeeper of information.
-This is only accomplished through alignment of the organization around the Buyers purchase path.
+Marketing now needs a strategy to engage in a dialogue with their buyer early on in the purchase process, while sales needs to adapt to no longer being the gatekeeper of information.
+This is only accomplished through alignment of the organization around the buyers purchase path.

-Organizational Structure in Demand Generation
+Organizational Structure for Demand Marketing

-It is vital that organizations understand that Demand Generation in the modern buying context is all centered around the buyer.
+It is vital that organizations understand that Demand Marketing in the modern buying context is all centered around the buyer.
 Those organizations that transform their structure and adapt in response to this are those that will have a competitive advantage.

 Figure 1: ANNUITAS Demand Process Transformation Framework

-The Demand Process Transformation illustration demonstrates at a high level how a company needs to think about organizational alignment with the Buyer as the focal point.
+The Demand Process Transformation illustration demonstrates at a high level how a company needs to think about organizational alignment with the buyer as the focal point.
 When organizations align their sales and marketing interactions to the defined steps of the buying process (IR – Information Request), a restructuring of the marketing and sales teams should happen to better enable program execution and content strategy.

-As seen in the graphic, the organizational alignment supports the Engagement, Nurturing and Conversion of the Buyer and also aligns to the content delivery at each Buying stage, the lead qualification stages and the technology architecture.
+As seen in the graphic, the organizational alignment supports the Engagement, Nurturing and Conversion of the buyer and also aligns to the content delivery at each buying stage, the lead qualification stages and the technology architecture.

 Decentralizing to Support Global Demand

 The ability to create a decentralized Demand Generation Center of Excellence (DGCoE) is paramount to the success of the organization in that you have people in multiple regions who are responsible for the delivery of the demand generation programs and are working as a functional unit to deliver content that will Engage, Nurture and Convert.
-When done under the organizational construct of a Demand Generation Center of Excellence, this model will support the Buyer-led purchase approach.
+When done under the organizational construct of a Demand Generation Center of Excellence, this model will support the buyer-led purchase approach.

 Figure 2: Demand Generation Center of Excellence Model